Peach: Production

-In 2023, world production of peaches (combined with nectarines for reporting) was 27.1 million tonnes, led by China with 65% of the total.
-Spain, the next most productive country, only produced about 5% of the total (table).
-Peaches rank third in total production of temperate fruits after the apple and pear.
+In 2024, world production of peaches (combined with nectarines for reporting) was 28 million tonnes, led by China with 63% of the total; Spain, Turkey, and Italy were secondary producers (table).

-The U.S. state of Georgia is known as the "Peach State" due to its significant production and shipping of peaches in the 1870s and 1880s, with the first export to New York occurring around 1853 and significant amounts being sold there by 1858.
-In 2014, Georgia was third in US peach production behind California and South Carolina.
-The largest peach producing countries in Latin America are Argentina, Brazil, Chile, and Mexico.

 Nutrition

 Raw peach flesh is 88% water, 10% carbohydrates, 1% protein, and contains negligible fat.
 A medium-sized raw peach, weighing 100 g, supplies 46 calories, and contains no micronutrients having a significant percentage of the Daily Value (DV, table).

 Sucrose accounts for 57% of the sweetness of a raw peach, with glucose and fructose accounting for the remainder of sugars (table).
 The glycemic load of an average peach (120 grams) is 5, similar to other low-sugar fruits.

 A raw nectarine has a similar low nutrient content.

 Phytochemicals

 Total polyphenols in mg per 100 g of fresh weight were 14–113 in white-flesh nectarines, 17–78 in yellow-flesh nectarines, 20–113 in white-flesh peaches, and 16–93 mg per 100 g in yellow-flesh peaches.
 The major phenolic compounds identified in peach are chlorogenic acid, catechins and epicatechins, with other compounds, identified by HPLC, including gallic acid and ellagic acid.
 Rutin and isoquercetin are the primary flavonols found in clingstone peaches.
-The levels of flavonols and cyanidins are highest in the skins.
-Though phenols vary by cultivar and due to the growing conditions in a growing season.
-Red-fleshed peaches are rich in anthocyanins, especially red fleshed varieties and their skins. malvin glycosides in clingstone peaches.
+The levels of flavonols and cyanidins are highest in the skins, though polyphenols vary by cultivar and due to the growing conditions in a growing season.
+Red-fleshed peaches are rich in anthocyanins, especially red fleshed varieties and their skins.
+Malvin is present in clingstone peaches.

 As with many other members of the rose family, peach seeds contain cyanogenic glycosides, primarily amygdalin.
-Amygdalin decomposes into a sugar molecule,hydrogen cyanide gas, and benzaldehyde.
+Amygdalin decomposes into a sugar molecule, hydrogen cyanide gas, and benzaldehyde.
 Hydrogen cyanide poisons the action of a critical enzyme for the use of oxygen in cells, resulting in death in severe cases.
 While peach seeds are not the most toxic within the rose family (see bitter almond), large consumption of these chemicals from any source is potentially hazardous to animal and human health.
+These chemicals make the seed taste like an almond, and peach stones are used to make a cheap version of marzipan, known as persipan.

+The attractive aroma of a ripe peach is the product of 110 different volatile molecules, including alcohols, ketones, aldehydes, esters, polyphenols, and terpenoids.
+The proportions vary significantly between different cultivars.